sofacoustics/SOFAlizer-for-Unity/README.md

-# SOFAlizer for Unity 1.3.0
+# SOFAlizer for Unity 1.4.0

 SOFAlizer is a SOFA-based audio spatializer for Unity.
 It is a Unity [native plugin](https://docs.unity3d.com/Manual/NativePlugins.html).
 It loads sets of spatial filters so-called [HRTFs](https://en.wikipedia.org/wiki/Head-related_transfer_function) stored in [SOFA](https://www.sofaconventions.org/) files and renders spatial audio based on a selected HRTF set.
 The output is a binaural signal intended to be listened to via headphones.

 Currently only Windows is supported.
+Tested with Unity 2021.2.8f1, compiled with MS VS 2019.

 Installation:
 -------------